 Appealing a Texas Divorce Decree or Judgement

-Unfortunately, not all litigants in family law matters receive their desired outcome at the end of their court proceeding.
-If you are unhappy with the final result in your court proceeding, you have the option to talk to an appeals lawyer and explore an additional review of your case.
-To do this successfully, you need to have an experienced and knowledgeable family law attorney on your side.
+Unfortunately, not all litigants in family law matters receive their desired outcome at the end of their court proceedings.
+If you are unhappy with the final result of your court proceeding, you have the option to talk to a divorce appeal lawyer and explore an additional review of your case.
+To successfully appeal a divorce court decision, you need to have an experienced and knowledgeable family law attorney on your side.

 What is an Appeal?